dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-detailed-cases.md

 EF6 supported custom ("lightweight") conventions and model conventions.
 The lightweight conventions are similar to EF Core's [pre-convention model configuration](/ef/core/what-is-new/ef-core-6.0/whatsnew#pre-convention-model-configuration).
 Other conventions are supported as part of model building.

 EF6 runs conventions after the model is built.
 EF Core applies them as the model is being built.
-In EF Core, you can decouple model building from active sessions with a DbContext, but unlike EF6 you must pass your conventions to the model builder.
+In EF Core, you can decouple model building from active sessions with a DbContext.
+It is possible to create a model initialized with the conventions.

 ## Data validation